lawrencesalinas/home-marketplace/README.md

 # Honey Comb Homes

 Find and list houses for sale or for rent.
-This is a React / Firebase v9 project from the React Front To Back 2022 course.
+This is a React / Firebase v9 project.

 ## Usage